WilliamThoreau/coursera_getting_cleaning_data/CodeBook.md

-### Below are details about the table, by column
+### Below are details about the table, by column.
+Note: A glossary is available at the end of this codebook

 * Column 1
 	* Column name: subject
 	* Values: 1..30
-	* Description: Unique identifier assigned to each subject
+	* Description / unit : Unique identifier assigned to each subject

 * Column 2
 	* Column name: typeofactivity
 	* Values: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"
-	* Description: Kind of activity performed by the subject
+	* Description / unit : Kind of activity performed by the subject

 * Columns 3 to 68

+	* Values: correspond to the mean of each variable name for each Subject and typeofactivity
+	* Description / unit: Unique identifier assigned to each subject.
+Units defined for each group of feature below
 	* Column names:
 timedomainbodyaccelerationmeanx
 timedomainbodyaccelerationmeany